jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 📝 Custom Domains

-Here the developer experience comes first again, as it is just SO easy to setup a custom domain for your site.
-With a few clicks you are good to go.
+Here the developer experience comes first again, as it is just SO easy to set up a custom domain for your site.
+With a few clicks, you are good to go.
 The flow is very smooth.
 You can also rename the default subdomain where Netlify hosts your project by default, and redirect that to your custom domain.
 Very cool.

 #### 🚀 Auto previews for PRs